-4.6 Annual Rehabilitation - Pump Station Basins
+4.3 Annual Rehabilitation - Bordeaux and Metro Center

-For the 2022 Annual Rehabilitation - Pump Station Basins project, Metro is addressing observed sources of infiltration / inflow and major structural defects within the sewer system upstream of several smaller pump stations.
-The pump stations include: Bonnafair, Bordeaux Hills, Bordeaux Hospital, Cloverbottom, Fairway Center, Germantown Hill, Hillview, Long Hunter Chase, Metro Center, Mill Creek, and South Oak Hill.
-Additional areas may be added.
-Available data for those areas, including CCTV inspections, smoke testing data, and field inspections, are being reviewed to identify and correct suspected sources of infiltration / inflow and major structural defects.
-Although the rehabilitation is not comprehensive, it will also consider nearby sewers for inclusion in the project based on their condition, the likelihood of water migration to adjacent sewers, and the impact to customers.
-Design began in August 2022 and will continue through the upcoming quarter.
+For the Annual Rehabilitation - Bordeaux and Metro Center project, Metro has reviewed available data to identify sources of infiltration / inflow and major structural defects within the sewer system upstream of the Bordeaux Hills, Bordeaux Hospital, Fairway Center, and Metro Center Pump Stations Available data for those areas include CCTV inspections, smoke testing data, and field inspections.

+Although the rehabilitation is not comprehensive, it considers nearby sewers for inclusion in the project based on their condition, the likelihood of water migration to adjacent sewers, and the impact to customers.
+Design began in August 2022 and was completed in July 2023.
+The resulting construction project consists of the rehabilitation of approximately 21,100 linear feet of gravity sewer, associated manholes, and service laterals within Metro's rights-of-way and easements.
+Advertisement for construction began on August 8, 2023, and quotations were received on September 7, 2023.
+Construction is anticipated to begin during the upcoming quarter.

+Note that previously this project was referred to as the Annual Rehabilitation - Pump Station Basins project.